csun-ece/counter-lab/instruction/README.md

 Note 1: After the 4th clock cycle the values repeat from the start.
 Name your source file `shift_right_ring_counter.vhd`
 Create a simulation test bench to verify your design.
-Name your testbench `ring_counter_tb.vhd`
+Name your testbench `counter_tb.vhd`

 :point_right: **Task 2**: (25 points)
 Design a 4 bit shift left ring counter.
 Update your 4 bit std_logic_vector counter every clock cycle according to the following table: